Posts

 Image

 Today I celebrated with the Moriarty community the 38th birthday of Bethel Storehouse.
 It was a grand time with bounce houses and games... friendly faces everywhere.
 When I first moved here, I discovered the thrift store was a great place to pick up household and yard items to help me settle on my homestead.
 During Covid, I was among those who were generously given food boxes from the storehouse.
 They even gave me dog food for my furry friends.
-Now, living alone on the homestead, I go to Bethel to see friendly faces and share stories.
-I also get good quality clothes and shoes.
+Living alone on the homestead, I would go to Bethel to see friendly faces and share stories.
+I also got good quality clothes and shoes.
 I love thrift stores!
 Friendly staff and volunteers Linda Smith has led the nonprofit for 37 of its 38 years.
 When I praised her success, she said, "It's not me.
 It's the community.
 They make Bethel work so well."
-They live up to their mission statement : "Our Mission for Bethel Community Storehouse is to be a Christ centered non-profit mission providing food, clothing ...
+They live up to their mission statement : "Our Mission for Bethel Community Storehouse is to be a Christ centered non-profit mission providing food, clothing...